paulodo55/serviceflow-ai/NEXT_STEPS_GUIDE.md

 - **Invoice & Payments**: Professional billing system
 - **Modern UI/UX**: Mobile-responsive with smooth animations

-**ServiceFlow, a VervIdai software - Your professional CRM solution is now ready for business!**
+**VervidFlow, a VervIdai software - Your professional CRM solution is now ready for business!**

 ---